github/developer.github.com/content/changes/2015-04-20-removing-authorizations-token-final.md

 ---

 Two months ago, we
-[announced the migration period][migration-period-removing-authorizations-token] for several API changes related to managing OAuth application authorizations.
+[announced the migration period][migration-period-announcement] for several [API changes related to managing OAuth authorizations][original-announcement].
 Today we're happy to announce that the updated [Authorizations API][docs] is officially part of GitHub API v3.
 We now consider it stable for production use.
 Thanks to everyone who provided feedback and updated their applications during